Healthy Chickens Make Healthy Eggs

 Our eggs may be purchased at the Farmers' Markets, at Good Health Market in Sheridan, or at the farm.
 Please check out our Egg Subscription service in order to guarantee you will be able to get Shiloh Valley eggs before they sell out!

-Our chickens are available for purchase live.
-At various times we may have the following available, so just contact us if you are interested.
+At various times we may have the following specialty eggs and live chickens available, so just contact us if you are interested.
 (We do not offer butchered chicken at this time):

 Fertilized eggs for hatching

 How We Raise Our Chickens - Raising our flock starts with our choice of heritage breeds of chickens.
 We believe it is important to continue to breed and raise heritage chickens to keep these valuable farm-style varieties thriving in a world dominated by commercial breeds developed for a single purpose.
 Although these breeds are not as efficient as commercial egg layers, we think they are worth it.
 While we want good egg layers, we focus on breeds which are dual-purpose.
 Therefore, our cockerels are not destroyed at hatching, but live in a natural environment to later provide us with delicious, nutritious meat.
 We like chickens that are also good foragers, as this makes a healthier egg.

 Within a few weeks of hatching, our chicks are moved onto

 the grass, in what we call "Pasturemobiles" (or Mini-Chicken-Coopers).

 These are bottomless, partially-roofed structures which protect the

 young chicks from predators and the elements, while they are still too